Powerless (TV series): Cast and characters

-Atlin Mitchell had been cast in a recurring role as Crimson Fox.
-Adam West, who portrayed Bruce Wayne / Batman in 1960s television series Batman and its theatrical feature film, reprised the role in narrating the pilot episode, introducing Wayne Security.
-He also portrayed Chairman West on the 11th episode, "Win, Luthor, Draw".
+Atlin Mitchell had been cast in a recurring role as Crimson Fox, but was later replaced by Deanna Russo.
+Adam West, who portrayed Bruce Wayne/Batman in the 1960s television series Batman and its theatrical feature film, narrated the pilot episode, introducing Wayne Security.
+He also portrayed Chairman West in the 11th episode, "Win, Luthor, Draw".
 Marc McClure, who portrayed Jimmy Olsen in the 1978–87 initial Superman film series, portrayed Emily Locke's father in the pilot.

 Production

-In January 2016, it was reported that NBC gave the pilot order for Powerless.
-In February 2016, the main cast was announced: Vanessa Hudgens as the main character, Emily Locke, Danny Pudi as Teddy, Alan Tudyk as Van and Christina Kirk as Jackie.
-In July 2016, Ron Funches joined the cast as Ron.
-In August 2016, it was reported that Ben Queen had departed as showrunner.
+In January 2016, NBC gave the pilot order for Powerless.
+The main cast was revealed in the following month: Vanessa Hudgens as the main character, Emily Locke, Danny Pudi as Teddy, Alan Tudyk as Van and Christina Kirk as Jackie.
+Ron Funches joined the cast as Ron.
+Ben Queen was originally attached as showrunner before he left in July the same year.
 On April 25, 2017, NBC pulled the final three episodes of the series from its schedule, with no indication of if they would be rescheduled at a later date.

 Segue shots of Charm City feature a western view of the Cleveland skyline with fictional buildings, including the skyscraper headquarters of Wayne Security, occupying the foreground.

-The episode "Emergency Punch-Up" was mistakenly aired instead of "Van v Emily: Dawn of Justice" in Canada, several regions of the US and on the NBC website, the running order had been changed because of the prominence of a chemical gas attack in the episode which similarly occurred in Syria just before the episode was aired.
+The episode "Emergency Punch-Up" was mistakenly aired instead of "Van v Emily: Dawn of Justice" in Canada, several regions of the US and on the NBC website.
+The running order was changed because of the prominence of a chemical gas attack in the episode which similarly occurred in Syria just before the episode was aired.
 "Win, Luthor, Draw" was subsequently released on DC Comics' YouTube channel on June 16, 2017, a week after West's death.